httpwg/http-extensions/draft-ietf-httpbis-priority.md

 parallel would be more helpful to the client than delivering the responses one by one.

-There is no benefit in providing multiple responses with their incremental parameters set to false in parallel, as the client is not going to process those responses incrementally.
+If a client makes concurrent requests with the incremental parameter set to false, there is no benefit serving responses in parallel because the client is not going to process those responses incrementally.
 Serving non-incremental responses one by one, in the order in which those requests were generated is considered to be the best strategy.

 The following example shows a request for a JPEG file with the urgency parameter set to `5` and the incremental parameter set to `true`.